Garrana/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
-For this scenario, as can be seen in the screenshots below, we will be using a Google Cloud Platform (GCP) instance that has been already connected to Azure Arc and is visible as a resource in Azure.
+For this scenario, as can be seen in the screenshots below, we will be using a Google Cloud Platform (GCP) instance that has been already connected to Azure Arc and is visible as a resource in Azure. in your Lab you should be using the azure virtual machine you've created for this lab

     ![](../img/securitycenter/01.png)